Oregon State Senate: Membership and qualifications

+According to the Oregon Constitution, two-thirds of senators are required to form a quorum.
+Republican senators have used this rule to block legislation by absenting themselves.
+In response to this practice, Oregon Ballot Measure 113 was passed in 2022 to disqualify members with ten unexcused absences from serving in the legislature following their current term.
+However, a Republican walkout went for six weeks during the 82nd Assembly in May and June 2023, the longest ever.

 Milestones

 Kathryn Clarke was the first woman to serve in Oregon's Senate.
-Women became eligible to run for the Oregon state legislature in 1914 and later that year Clarke was appointed to fill a vacant seat in Douglas county by her cousin, governor Oswald West.
+Women became eligible to run for the Oregon state legislature in 1914 and later that year Clarke was appointed to fill a vacant seat in Douglas county by her cousin, Governor Oswald West.
 Following some controversy concerning whether West had the authority to appoint someone to fill the vacancy, Clarke campaigned and was elected by voters in 1915.
 She took office five years before Nineteenth Amendment to the United States Constitution protected the right of all American women to vote.

 In 1982, Mae Yih became the first Chinese-American elected to a state senate in the United States.